ArTemmey/ui-generator/README.md

 ```
 ### 2. Observable state

-Certain properties in the model are declared by the `state` delegate.
+First you create the `viewModel` variable in your layout.xml.
+Then you declare certain properties in the ViewModel by the `state` delegate.
 Each time one of these properties changes, data binding is performed.
 And this mechanism allows you to **forget about LiveData and ObservableFields.** Now the data for binding can be just vars.

 This mechanism optimally distributes the load on the main thread (data binding is placed at the end of the message queue of the main Looper).
 And if there are many consecutive state changes data binding will only be done once:
 ```kotlin